RensVanGiersbergen/Portfolio/Learning Outcomes GP.md

 | :--: |
 | _Order-picking business process_ |

 Because we couldn't really analyse a business process for our project or my individual one, I choose orderpicking.
 But I am aware of why I should be familiar with business processes for projects like these.
 Understanding business processes allows you to think of solutions you probably didn't think of before.
 Understanding these processes allows you to improve them as well.
-Knowing these processes you also know how users behave in a company.
+Knowing these processes you also know how users behave in a company and knowing this you can think about how the users would use your application and you can do acceptance testing.

 ### 8. Professional
+I kind of picked up the leader role in this project.
+This didn't necessarily mean that I did more work then the others.
+We are one group and finished our project with all of us contributing, which I am happy to announce since many groups have people who dropped out.
+I did most of the communication with the stakeholder and product owners.
+Same goes for communication within the team.
+Especially at the start of this semester.
+Later on the communication would go way smoother and less forced.
+I enjoyed being in this position and am definitely going to expand my skills.
+The role of lead developer fits me and I will one day be lead developer at a company.

+Another thing I did that made me feel like a professional is the fact that I always did my peer-feedback.
+This is a very important matter in group projects.
+So it's kind of sad to see not everyone in my group used this brilliant feature.
+Peer-feedback allows members of a project to compliment and notify all members about what they're doing.
+This is super beneficial for members.
+Receiving compliments improves their self-esteem and motivates them to keep going.
+And tips allow them to get aware of their own weaknesses.
+Most people don't know they're doing something wrong until you tell them.
+So members may not always know they are making mistakes.
+Be sure to let them know.